Dome Patrol: Legacy

 The Dome Patrol is frequently cited as one of the greatest defensive groups of all time, and was rated by NFL Network as the number one linebacker corps in NFL history.
 In 2012, all four members of the Dome Patrol were unanimously selected for the Saints 45th Anniversary Team.
 In 2010, Jackson became the first Saints player inducted into the Pro Football Hall of Fame.
-Sam Mills later signed with the Carolina Panthers, with whom he earned a Pro Bowl trip and two All-Pro selections, and later was an assistant coach with the team.
+Mills later signed with the Carolina Panthers, with whom he earned a Pro Bowl trip and two All-Pro selections, and later was an assistant coach with the team.
 Mills died in 2005 after two years of battling intestinal cancer.
 His jersey number 51 is currently the only jersey retired by the Panthers, and he is the only former player in the team's Hall of Honor.
 In 2022, Mills was inducted into the Pro Football Hall of Fame.
 Swilling played six more seasons in the NFL after leaving the Saints, and made a Pro Bowl trip with the Lions in 1993.
 All four players are in the Saints Hall of Fame and the Louisiana Sports Hall of Fame.
 Jackson and Mills are members of the Pro Football Hall of Fame.
 Swilling and Mills are also members of the College Football Hall of Fame.